nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Sentence imposed

 87     Mr Shahidin has not appealed against the sentence imposed.
 I would nevertheless state, for the purpose of completeness, the reason for the sentence given.
 In sentencing, I noted that Mr Shahidin did have somewhat dated drug antecedents, having been sentenced served a term of 12 months’ detention at an SAF Detention Barrack on 15 Aug 2008.
 On 10 February 2010, he had been placed under a supervision order.
 Counsel had pleaded for leniency, and asked for the imposition of the minimum sentence in consideration of the small quantity involved.
-I noted that Counsel had a valid point in relation to the small value of the transaction for the methamphetamine supplied, and for which Mr Shahidin received a paltry reward of no more than a packet of cigarettes from Mr Zulkifli for his ‘middleman’ role in the transaction[\[note: 89\]](#Ftn_89).
+I noted that Counsel had a valid point in relation to the small value of the transaction for the methamphetamine supplied, and for which Mr Shahidin received a paltry reward of no more than a packet of cigarettes from Mr Zulkifli for his ‘middleman’ role in the transaction[^89].

 88     In her sentencing recommendations, DPP Theong had leant on the side of moderation in indicating that she would have no objections to the minimum sentence despite the protracted proceedings.